When is the Star Wars Obi-Wan Kenobi series on Disney+?

-This is the TV collection Star Wars followers have been ready for: Obi-Wan Kenobi is about to return to screens in a brand new TV present from Disney .
+This is the TV sequence Star Wars followers have been ready for: Obi-Wan Kenobi is ready to return to screens in a brand new TV present from Disney .

 - It’s official!
-Ewan McGregor to return as Obi-Wan Kenobi for Disney Star Wars TV collection
+Ewan McGregor to return as Obi-Wan Kenobi for Disney Star Wars TV sequence

-- Obi-Wan Kenobi could be returning for a brand new Star Wars TV present – however what may or not it’s about?
+- Obi-Wan Kenobi is likely to be returning for a brand new Star Wars TV present – however what might or not it’s about?

 - When is Star Wars: The Rise of Skywalker launched in cinemas?
-Who’s within the solid and is there a trailer?
+Who’s within the forged and is there a trailer?

-“It’s been four years of saying ‘well, I don’t know’,” he advised followers at Disney’s D23 Expo.
+“It’s been four years of saying ‘well, I don’t know’,” he informed followers at Disney’s D23 Expo.
 “Now I can say ‘yes, we’re going to do it’.”

 However when precisely will we see McGregor in motion?
-And what’s the plot of the brand new collection?
+And what’s the plot of the brand new sequence?
 Right here’s every part we all know up to now…

-- EVERY new Star Wars film and TV collection introduced up to now
+- EVERY new Star Wars film and TV sequence introduced up to now

-When is the Obi-Wan Kenobi collection on TV?
+When is the Obi-Wan Kenobi sequence on TV?
 How can I watch it?

-The at present untitled present doesn’t but have a launch date.
-Nonetheless, at Disney D23, LucasFilm’s Kathleen Kennedy introduced all scripts are written and filming will start in 2020.
+The presently untitled present doesn’t but have a launch date.
+Nevertheless, at Disney D23, LucasFilm’s Kathleen Kennedy introduced all scripts are written and filming will start in 2020.

 starring Ewan McGregor as Obi-Wan Kenobi

-The collection will launch on the streaming platform Disney , a service launching within the USA, Canada and the Netherlands on Tuesday 12th November 2019.
+The sequence will launch on the streaming platform Disney , a service launching within the USA, Canada and the Netherlands on Tuesday 12th November 2019.

-Disney shall be accessible within the UK, however a launch date for that’s but to be introduced.
+Disney can be out there within the UK, however a launch date for that’s but to be introduced.

 Ewan McGregor has been confirmed to play Obi-Wan Kenobi as soon as extra.
-He performed the character within the Star Wars prequel trilogy films, The Phantom Menace, Assault of the Clones and Revenge of the Sith.
+He performed the character within the Star Wars prequel trilogy motion pictures, The Phantom Menace, Assault of the Clones and Revenge of the Sith.

 Obi-Wan was first performed by Alec Guinness – who died in 2000 – within the authentic Star Wars 1977 film.

 Simply introduced.
-Deborah Chow has been tapped to direct the brand new Obi-Wan Kenobi collection debuting completely on @DisneyPlus: https://t.co/lKOnPWvqXR pic.twitter.com/gIaPi3ohH9
+Deborah Chow has been tapped to direct the brand new Obi-Wan Kenobi sequence debuting solely on @DisneyPlus: https://t.co/lKOnPWvqXR pic.twitter.com/gIaPi3ohH9

 — Star Wars (@starwars) September 27, 2019

-LucasFilm have introduced that Deborah Chow will direct the collection.
-Chow, who just lately labored on fellow Star Wars Disney collection The Mandalorian, has additionally directed episodes of Mr Robotic, American Gods, Jessica Jones, Worry the Strolling Lifeless, Higher Name Saul and The Man within the Excessive Fortress.
+LucasFilm have introduced that Deborah Chow will direct the sequence.
+Chow, who just lately labored on fellow Star Wars Disney sequence The Mandalorian, has additionally directed episodes of Mr Robotic, American Gods, Jessica Jones, Worry the Strolling Useless, Higher Name Saul and The Man within the Excessive Fort.

 “We really wanted to select a director who is able to explore both the quiet determination and rich mystique of Obi-Wan in a way that folds seamlessly into the Star Wars saga,” LucasFilm President Kathleen Kennedy stated in a launch.